commerceblock/docs/source/mainstay-con/index.rst

-.. role:: raw-html-m2r(raw)
-   :format: html

-Mainstay Connector Protocol
+Mainstay Service Protocol
 ===========================

-This document describes the overall design and principles of the Mainstay Connector Protocol (MCP) which is used to provide trustless immutability to third party systems as a service.
+This document describes the overall design and principles of the Mainstay connector service protocol which is used to provide trustless immutability to third party systems as a service.
 This immutability is derived from the Bitcoin blockchain Proof-of-Work in an extensible, scalable and efficient way.
-For a detailed description of the Mainstay concept and theoretical basis, refer to the `whitepaper <https://www.commerceblock.com/wp-content/uploads/2018/03/commerceblock-mainstay-whitepaper.pdf>`_.

 Overview
 --------

 The primary purpose of the Mainstay scheme is to provide a cryptographic *Proof of Immutable State* (PoIS) for a succession of changing states of some arbitrary system or process - i.e. proof that the sequence of states has only a single, linked, verifiable history that cannot be altered (or double-spent).
 This PoIS is obtained via the trustless immutability inherent to the Bitcoin blockchain, where proof-of-work (via the *permissionless* mining of blocks to extend the chain) creates a practically irreversible and incorruptible ordering of transactions that does not rely on trust in any entity.
-The external system with a 'sequence of changing states' that can be proven as immutable via the Mainstay protocol may in some instances be a separate blockchain (i.e. a *sidechain*\ ).
+The external system with a 'sequence of changing states' that can be proven as immutable via the Mainstay protocol may in some instances be a separate blockchain (i.e. a *sidechain*).
 However, there are many other systems and processes where a PoIS (which is a proof of a single verifiable history) is of substantial value, such as in document tracking processes, critical software development and organisational governance.

 The underlying mechanism of the mainstay protocol is a sequence of successive `commitments <https://en.wikipedia.org/wiki/Commitment_scheme>`_ to a *fan-in-only* sequence of linked `transactions <https://en.bitcoin.it/wiki/Transaction>`_ on the Bitcoin blockchain, where each transaction has only a single output - referred to as the *staychain*.
 By enforcing the rule that all the transactions in the staychain can only have a one output, the staychain can only have a single, non-branching history from the base of the chain to the tip.
 Following this rule, the staychain state is as immutable as the Bitcoin blockchain and is backed by its immense proof-of-work.
 Verifiable state commitments to the staychain are then also immutable, and the immutability of any sequence of committed states can be proven by verifying the validity of the staychain.